mvihola/AdaptiveMCMC.jl/README.md

 * M. Vihola.
 Ergonomic and reliable Bayesian inference with adaptive Markov chain Monte Carlo.
 In <i>Wiley StatsRef: Statistics Reference Online</i>, Davidian, M., Kenett, R.S., Longford, N.T., Molenberghs, G., Piegorsch, W.W., and Ruggeri, F. (eds.), Article No. stat08286, 2020.
 [doi.org/10.1002/9781118445112.stat08286](https://doi.org/10.1002/9781118445112.stat08286)

-The above is also published as the following book chapter (which can also be cited):
+The Accepted version (Final draft) of the above can be downloaded from the [JYX Digital Repository](https://jyx.jyu.fi/handle/123456789/97466).
+The essentially same article is also published as the following book chapter (which can also be cited):

 * M. Vihola.
 Bayesian inference with Adaptive Markov chain Monte Carlo.
 In <i>Computational Statistics in Data Science</i>, Piegorsch, W.W., Levine, R.A., Zhang, H.H., and Lee, T.C.M. (eds.), Chichester: John Wiley & Sons, ISBN: 978-1-119-56107-1, 2022.